Matching Estimators for Causal Effects of Multiple Treatments: Discussion

 \section{Discussion}

 This paper proposes point and interval matching estimators for the average treatment effects and the average treatment effects on the treated with multiple nominal treatments.
-This method is an extension of the point and interval estimates developed by \cite{abadie-06, abadie-11} for binary treatment.
+This method is an extension of the point and interval estimates developed by Abadie and Imbens \cite{abadie-06, abadie-11} for binary treatment.
+Our derivations can also be used to obtain point and interval estimates for other linear contrasts of the expectations of the potential outcomes.

 Using simulations, we demonstrate that the basic and bias-corrected point estimates, in combination with the newly proposed sampling variance estimate, result in statistically valid methods, while a combination of these point estimates with randomization based sampling variance are generally invalid.
 The IPW and DR point estimates result in statistically valid methods for small $b$ and normally distributed covariates, but are generally invalid for large $b$ and non-normally distributed covariates.
 In addition, the newly proposed sampling variance estimates approximate the empirical sampling variance well.

-The simulation study used $m=1$ and $J=1$ for all configurations.
+The simulation study used $m=1$ and $J=1$ for all configurations because improvements in precision from using larger $m$ and $J$ are generally minimal in large samples, and can potentially increase covariates' bias \cite{imbens-15}.
 An area for future work would be to identify $m$ and $J$ with optimal operating characteristics.
-Another possible extension is to develop the point and interval estimation to binary and count outcomes.
+Another possible extension is to develop the point and interval estimates for binary and count outcomes.
+Lastly, an important area of future research is to evaluate the performance of matching estimators when the dimension of $X$ is high or when there are many treatments.

 In conclusion, we propose inference methods for matching procedures to test the global null hypothesis of no difference between treatments, as well as estimate pairwise treatment effects with multiple treatments that are generally valid, accurate, and precise.
 These inference methods can be easily adjusted to estimate average differences from a control and the overall mean.